Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## Configuring a circuit-breaker instance

-Each circuit-breaker instance consumed must be configured in the function app's app settings.
+Each circuit-breaker instance consumed is configured in the function app's app settings.

 All configuration values are of the form: